Explore our upcoming Evidence for Learning events to connect, get inspired and enhance impact.

 Responsive Webinars

 We will host a number of responsive webinars across the year to collectively reflect and respond to key issues and national reform.
-With a white paper on the horizon and changes to accountability already with us these webinars offer an opportunity to explore together what the changes mean for us whilst also providing an opportunity to respond collectively – together we are stronger!
+With the schools white paper and policy changes on the horizon, as well as changes to accountability already with us these webinars offer an opportunity to explore together what the changes mean for us whilst also providing an opportunity to respond collectively – together we are stronger!

 Demo / Webinar Request Form